skratchdot/react-bootstrap-daterangepicker/README.md

 - **startDate, endDate, minDate, maxDate, dateLimit, timeZone, showDropdowns, showWeekNumbers, timePicker, timePickerIncrement, timePicker24Hour, timePickerSeconds, ranges, opens, drops, buttonClasses, applyClass, cancelClass, locale, singleDatePicker, parentEl**

+You can also use the following additional prop:
+- **alwaysShowCalendar:** Defaults to false.
+If set to true and ranges are added the calendar will always be shown and any selection of the ranges will result in updating the calendars without hiding the control.
+It is recommended that the styling of the ranges be changed to include a selector when using this options.
+Change the style *.daterangepicker .ranges li:hover* to *.daterangepicker .ranges li:not(:last-child):hover*
+- **debug**: No value needed.
+Used to output some debug information from the calendar.

 You can listen to the following 7 events: